learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 Another approach is using a component and component-plus-residual plot, also known as a [CCPR plot](https://www.itl.nist.gov/div898/software/dataplot/refman1/auxillar/ccpr.htm).
 A CCPR plot is a refinement of a partial _residual_ plot.
-A partial residual plot is a scatter plot the predictor on the x-axis and the model residuals plus the predictor times its coefficient.
+A partial residual plot is a scatter plot with the predictor on the x-axis and the model residuals plus the predictor times its coefficient on the y-axis.
 Then the CCPR plot also includes a line representing the fitted line of the predictor times its coefficient.
 Similar to a partial regression plot, you are essentially looking for the points and best-fit line to match up and form a linear relationship with non-zero slope.

 ```python